Taught by Gilbert Nelson using the Wernick Method*

 Friday 4-8pm; Saturday 10-6pm; Sunday 10-4pm

 Saturday and Sunday lunch included.
 On-site private accommodations available; contact Leigh Nelson for more information.

-Our three October weekend Abingdon camps’ agendas (Oct.
-16-18, Oct.
-23-25, and this one) will be essentially the same, but “entry level” will be emphasized at the first camp and “experienced level” at the latter two.
+Our three October weekend Abingdon camps’ agendas (this one, Oct.
+23-25, and Oct.
+30 – Nov.
+1) will be essentially the same, but “entry level” will be emphasized at the first camp and “experienced level” at the latter two.
 All are welcome to attend one or more camps.
-Not sure which is the better fit for you?
+Not sure which is the better for you?
 Contact Gilbert Nelson and he’ll help you figure it out!